Steinfeld, Austria: Municipal council and mayor

 The directly elected mayor is Ewald Tschabitscher (SPÖ).

 Coat of arms

 The coat of arms shows "a shield divided by a rising red tip of gold and silver.
 The miners' emblems cross at the tip: a silver hammer over a silver iron with golden handles."
 The tinge is in the state colours of Carinthia, which are designed here as a shield split with a rising tip.
-The coat of arms and flag, the latter colours white and red with an incorporated coat of arms, were awarded to Steinfeld on the occasion of the town's elevation to market town status on December 14, 1931.
+The coat of arms and flag, the latter coloured white and red with an incorporated coat of arms, were awarded to Steinfeld on the occasion of the town's elevation to market town status on December 14, 1931.

 Culture

 Alois Brandstetter describes the church in Gerlamoos with its frescoes in his novel Here the Innkeeper Cooks.

 Notable people

 Honorary citizen

 Honorary citizens of the municipality are: